 What is SEO?

-When discussing digital marketing strategies and website improvements, search engine optimization (SEO) frequently comes up in conversation.
-SEO, in its simplest terms, involves updating and optimizing the content on your website to improve your rankings in an online search through a search engine, and increase the quality and quantity of your website traffic.
+Search engine optimization (SEO) frequently comes up in conversation when discussing digital marketing strategies and website improvements.
+In its simplest terms, SEO involves updating and optimizing the content on your website to improve your rankings in an online search through a search engine and increase the quality and quantity of your website traffic.

 Should You Care About SEO?

-For example, if you do a search for “marketing companies in Naperville” or “pizza place in Hinsdale”, the pages with the most relevant keywords that have been fully optimized will appear on pages 1 and 2, which is where you want your pages to rank.
+For example, if you search for “marketing companies in Oak Brook” or “pizza place in Hinsdale”, the pages with the most relevant keywords that have been fully optimized will appear on pages 1 and 2, which is where you want your pages to rank.

 SEO Factors to Consider

-SEO tactics have changed over the years, and will continue to change as search engines update their algorithms, but some of the key steps to take for quality SEO include:
+SEO tactics have changed over the years and will continue to change as search engines update their algorithms, but some of the critical steps to take for quality SEO include:

-- Link building: It is important to demonstrate the quality of your content by building links to other pages on your website as well as outside sources.
+- Link building: It is important to demonstrate the quality of your content by building links to other pages on your website and outside sources.
 This will help you increase the number of times you show up in search results, which will lead to increased traffic to your website.

-- Meta data: On the back end of your website, you want to make sure that every page has an optimized meta title, meta description, and alt text (the description of the images on the page).
+- Metadata: On the back end of your website, you want to ensure that every page has an optimized meta title, meta description, and alt text (the description of the images on the page).
 These should also include your keywords and follow the guidelines for character count.

-- Mobile friendliness: Nowadays many people use mobile devices rather than desktop computers.
+- Mobile-friendliness: Nowadays, many people use mobile devices rather than desktop computers.
 If your website isn’t optimized for mobile, search engines will favor other sites that are.
-This can also cause a visitor to leave your page quickly and find one they can more easily navigate.
+This can also cause visitors to leave your page quickly and find one they can more easily navigate.

 - Page speed: Have you ever tried to open a web page only to have it take forever to load?
 Search engines notice this as well, and pages with faster speeds are given priority in searches.

 These are just a few of the factors that go into search engine optimization.
-It’s important to understand both on-site and off-site tactics to ensure your website is fully optimized.
+It’s essential to understand both on-site and off-site tactics to ensure your website is fully optimized.

 SEO the Right Way